 However, even in such cases, chemo brain does not appear to set the stage for Alzheimer's disease.
 In fact, cancer survivors are less likely to develop Alzheimer's disease than the general population, for reasons that appear to have a genetic basis but are not well understood.
 Now a new study has reported that chemo brain noticeably improves by three years after breast cancer diagnosis.

-Latest research finds significant improvements in chemo brain within three years
+Latest research finds improvements in chemo brain over time

 The study referenced at the beginning of this news article was designed to examine changes in cognitive functioning between 18 months after breast cancer diagnosis and the three-year mark.
 The study included participants in the Shanghai Breast cancer survivor study.
 Cognitive function evaluations using a battery of cognitive function tests were completed for 1,300 survivors at 18 months post diagnosis and for 1,059 survivors at 36 months.